AnestisTouloumis/HDTD/README.md

 with row variables the genes, column variables the tissues and measurements the corresponding expression levels.
 We expect dependencies to occur among genes, among tissues and between genes and tissues.
-For more examples of trasposable data see references in Touloumis, Marioni and Tavaré (2019), Touloumis, Tavaré and Marioni (2015) and Touloumis, Marioni and Tavaré (2016).
+For more examples of transposable data see references in Touloumis, Marioni and Tavaré (2019), Touloumis, Tavaré and Marioni (2015) and Touloumis, Marioni and Tavaré (2016).